mbert/kubeadm2ha/README.md

 1. _cluster-setup.yaml_ sets up a complete cluster including the HA setup.
 See below for more details.
 2. _cluster-load-balanced.yaml_ sets up an NGINX load balancer for the apiserver.
 3. _cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
 4. _cluster-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
-This setup is insecure (no SSL).
 5. _etcd-operator.yaml_ sets up the etcd-operator.
 6. _cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
 7. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/MY-CLUSTER-NAME-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.